Winston-Salem & Greensboro

 For map locations and website links to the businesses below, and more, see our gay Winston-Salem-Greensboro listings pages.

 Club Snap!
-(1001 Burke St), new Wednesday-Sunday LGBT nghtclub, drag shows, amateur nights, karaoke, weekend dancing, mixed crowd; October Mr & Miss Pride WS Contest - part of the Pride WS celebrations.
+(1001 Burke St) - CLOSED May 20, 2016 - Wednesday-Sunday LGBT nghtclub, drag shows, amateur nights, karaoke, weekend dancing, mixed crowd; October Mr & Miss Pride WS Contest - part of the Pride WS celebrations.
+Note: See facebook page - there is hope a new owner will reopen the club, at this or another location.

 CLOSED: CO2 (Country Club Rd), the former Club Odyssey, gay dance club, drag shows, strippers.